 Fashion Institute of Technology (FIT) is proud to offer MyStudentBody as part of our orientation program.
 MyStudentBody features online courses about alcohol and drugs that are used in schools nationwide as a requirement for first year students.
 Providing online education through a flexible interactive design, the MyStudentBody courses teach students about alcohol, drugs and other addictive substances.
 The goal of the course is to increase students’ knowledge, decrease harmful behaviors, and provide information to help students make good decisions.

-FIT requires first year students to complete the MyStudentBody online alcohol course.
+FIT requires students to complete the MyStudentBody Essentials course every academic year.
 You must complete the course by prior to your residence hall check-in date in order to receive overnight visitation privileges.
 Here’s what you need to know to get started:

 - Go to http://www.mystudentbody.com.
 Enter your username and password; if you do not remember your password, click forgot?
 Click REGISTER NOW to create your account.